The Guardian (1990 film): Home media

-Release
+The film was released on Blu-ray for the first time by Shout!
+Factory on January 19, 2016.

+Reception

+Box office

-The Guardian was released in North American cinemas on April 27, 1990, opening at #3 at the box office, on 1,684 screens, with a USD$5,565,620 weekend.
+The Guardian opened at #3 at the United States box office, with a USD$5,565,620 weekend.
 The film went on to gross a total of $17,037,887 domestically.

 Critical response

-The Guardian earned mostly negative reviews from critics, and holds a 25% rating on review aggregator Rotten Tomatoes from 12 reviews.
+The Guardian earned mostly negative reviews from critics upon its initial release.
 Roger Ebert of the Chicago Sun-Times gave the film one star out of four, and later named it as one of his "Most Hated Films".
 Janet Maslin of The New York Times gave the film a middling review, saying "[Friedkin] never sustains the story's tension for very long, and even cuts off the scarier episodes before they have a chance to sink in.
 What's more, he never offers a consistent idea of what sort of evil is at work here."

 The Washington Post also gave the film a negative review, stating: "the plot is so preposterous that The Guardian never comes close to grabbing attention, empathy or sympathy."
-David Kehr of the Chicago Tribune wrote: "Like The Exorcist, The Guardian is a horror story set in the bosom of the nuclear family, and it, too, tries to exploit a culturewide fear, turning a shared guilt into monstrous projection.
+Dave Kehr of the Chicago Tribune wrote: "Like The Exorcist, The Guardian is a horror story set in the bosom of the nuclear family, and it, too, tries to exploit a culturewide fear, turning a shared guilt into monstrous projection.
 The guilt of The Guardian, however, is far more mundane and far less gripping than The Exorcists agony over our abandonment of the church."
 Jay Carr of The Boston Globe wrote that the film was "pretty good claptrap," but noted that "as it makes its way to a bloody payoff, it loses immediacy and individuality, subsiding into bloody cliche."

+Chris Hicks, writing for the Deseret News, gave the film a mixed assessment, noting: "Most of the movie is made up of eerie settings and zigzag camera angles and offbeat colored lighting, much of it quite effective in building and sustaining suspense—Friedkin is a seasoned director who knows how to manipulate audience emotions.But then a character opens his or her mouth and spoils everything.
+Loaded with little plot holes and illogical development, The Guardian asks a lot of us in the first place as we attempt to accept this killer tree in the forest."

 Time Out said in their review of the film: "Friedkin opts for up-front hokum, interspersed with impressively ridiculous special effects, including man-eating trees, flying nannies and coniferous chainsaw carnage.
 A severely flawed but not unamusing venture from a director who should know better."